VOREStation/VOREStation/code/modules/awaymissions/overmap_renamer/readme.md

         There, create a new object as given in the following example:

         /obj/effect/landmark/overmap_renamer/debris_field/examplelandmark
-	        name = "Debris field example landmark!"
-	        descriptors = list("This element appears when you hover over the obj in the nav console", "if someone manages to examine it", "This is what the printed paper says")
+	        name = "Debris field example landmark that hints at which POI it came from!!!" descriptors = list("This element appears when you hover over the obj in the nav console", "if someone manages to examine it", "This is what the printed paper says")

         Make sure you use exactly 3 elements, no more and no less and make sure each element is enclosed in a "".
-        If you want to only change one element, fill in the other ones with the appropriate  /obj/effect/overmap/visitable/ subtype your Z level corresponds to (you can find its path in the Initialize() proc for easier finding)
+        If you want to only change one element, fill in the other ones with the appropriate  /obj/effect/overmap/visitable/ subtype's name, desc or scanner_desc your Z level corresponds to.

         Once done, just load up strongDMM and place your landmark within the map.
         Please use the _renamer.dm files to define landmarks, don't do it within the game.